tkohlmeier/protractor-beautiful-reporter/README.md

 });
 ```

-If you omit this, all specs will be sorted by timestamp (please be aware that sharded runs look ugly when sorted by default sort).
+By default all specs will be sorted by sessionId and then by timestamp, if you experience issues try using function above.

 ### Exclude report for skipped test cases (optional)